surfacesyntacticud/guidelines/content/docs/general_guideline/Universal_construction/disfluency.md

 10	héros	héros	NOUN	_	Gender=Masc	8	comp:obj	_	Gloss=hero
 {{</conll>}}

-In this example we can see the construction *Je lis son le portrait de notre de votre héros* (English: *I'im reading his the portrayal of our of your hero*).
-This construction causes some issues because we can't attach the word *notre* to its semantic head *héros* because of the presence of the second *de*.
+In this example, the construction *Je lis son le portrait de notre de votre héros* (English: *I'im reading his the portrayal of our of your hero*).
+This construction causes some issues because we cannot attach the word *notre* to its semantic head *héros* because of the presence of the second *de*.

-If the sentence was *portrait de notre votre héros* (English: *portrayal of our your hero*) we could use the `[conj:dicto](../Syntactic_relations/conj/conj_dicto.md)` relation to attach *votre* to *notre*.
+If the sentence was *portrait de notre votre héros* (English: *portrayal of our your hero*) we could use the [`conj:dicto`](../Syntactic_relations/conj/conj_dicto.md) relation to attach *votre* to *notre*.

 > French
 {{<conll>}}